omarabdiwali/nfl-scorigami/README.md

 * **NBA Scorigami**: Tracks unique NBA scores and tweets from [@NBAScorigamis](https://x.com/NBAScorigamis)
 	+ Visit the website at: https://scorigami-nba.vercel.app
 	+ [Source code](https://github.com/omarabdiwali/scorigami/tree/main/nba)
+	+ The application checks for new game scores every 2 minutes and tweets new scores from the [@NBAScorigamis](https://x.com/NBAScorigamis) Twitter account if a scorigami occurs.
 * **NFL Scorigami**: Tracks unique NFL scores and tweets from [@NFLScorigamiBot](https://x.com/NFLScorigamiBot)
 	+ Visit the website at: https://nfl-scorigami.vercel.app
 	+ [Source code](https://github.com/omarabdiwali/scorigami/tree/main/nfl)
+	+ The application checks for new game scores every minute on gamedays and tweets new scores from the [@NFLScorigamiBot](https://x.com/NFLScorigamiBot) Twitter account if a scorigami occurs.

 ## Technical Details